codeceptjs/CodeceptJS/docs/helpers/Nightmare.md

 **Parameters**

 -   `name`  Returns cookie in JSON format.
-If name not passed returns all cookies for this domain.Multiple cookies can be received by passing query object:```js
+If name not passed, returns all cookies for this domain.
+Multiple cookies can be received by passing query object:
+    ```js
     I.grabCookie({ secure: true});
+    ```
-    ```If you'd like get all cookies for all urls, use: `.grabCookie({ url: null }).`
+    If you'd like get all cookies for all urls, use: `.grabCookie({ url: null }).`

 ## grabTextFrom